fermiPy/dmpipe/docs/install.rst

 .. note::

-   Fermipy is only compatible with Science Tools v10r0p5 or later.
+   dmpipe is only compatible with Science Tools 10-00-07 or later.
 If you are using an earlier version, you will need to download and install the latest version from the `FSSC
    <http://fermi.gsfc.nasa.gov/ssc/data/analysis/software/>`_.
 Note